Ona Batlle

-Ona Batlle Pascual (born 10 June 1999) is a Spanish professional footballer who plays as a full-back for Liga F club Barcelona and the Spain national team.
+Ona Batlle Pascual (born 10 June 1999) is a Spanish professional footballer who plays as a full-back for Women's Super League club Arsenal and the Spain national team.
+She has previously played for Madrid CFF, Levante and Barcelona, in addition to English club Manchester United.

 Club career

 Youth career

-Ona Batlle Pascual was born on 10 June 1999 in Vilassar de Mar, a town in the province of Barcelona, and started to play football with Vilassar de Mar.
+Batlle was born on 10 June 1999 in Vilassar de Mar, a town in the province of Barcelona, and started to play football with Vilassar de Mar.
 In 2011, she was scouted by FC Barcelona during a match with the Catalonia under-12 team.
 She joined FC Barcelona's youth program La Masia and progressed through the ranks, earning promotion to Barcelona B, Barcelona's highest-level youth team which played in the Segunda División, in 2014.
 On 9 November 2016, Batlle was called up to the first team and was an unused substitute in Barcelona's Champions League game against FC Twente.

 In the summer of 2017, Barcelona changed focus to recruiting high-profile senior players, making it more difficult for youth players to break through to the first team.
 Batlle was one of seven La Masia players to leave in the summer to pursue senior first-team opportunities with other clubs.
 On her departure, Batlle remarked she will not rule out a return to the club that "formed her."